Medical Tactical Training Program: Immersive Simulation

 Simulation techniques using real life scenarios are used to improve reaction during high stress crises.
 Scenarios include making 911 calls, communicating with first responders, key task assignments, performing CPR and using AEDs, practice caring for severe bleeding, using epinephrine auto-injectors such as EPI Pens, and using opioid reversal agents.

 Team of Teams and network of networks

 Med Tac uses existing training networks of educators and membership organizations such as schools, scouts, clubs, and faith-based platforms instead of trying to build entirely new networks.
-Multigenerational teams from local networks can meet the needs of the broad age range of students.
+Multi-generational teams from local networks can meet the needs of the broad age range of students.

 Specialty Programs

 The training has been customized to specific environments with different needs, the Med Tac Programs became scalable when adjusted to other organizations and environments.
-The evidence-based and data driven specialty programs include a Lifeguard – Surf Initiative, SCUBA Divers, Aviation, Law Enforcement and Security, Youth Mentorship KidLeaders program, Healthcare Security Ministry, and Corporate programs.
+The evidence-based and data driven specialty programs include a Lifeguard – Surf Initiative, SCUBA Divers, Aviation, Law Enforcement and Security, Youth Mentorship Kid Leaders program, Healthcare Security Ministry, and corporate programs.

-Recognition and Awards
+Recognition and awards

-The Med Tac Team won the 2018 Pete Conrad Global Patient Safety Award for its work in life saving training.
+The Med Tac Team won the 2018 Pete Conrad Global Patient Safety Award for its work in life-saving training.